 While it may be tempting to buy all of the things, keep in mind that homeschooling really allows you the flexibility of not having to overstock and to pick up things as you need them throughout the year.

-My advice is to start with the basics and add on as needed.
+Start with the basics above and add on as needed.

 Keep a list of what you’ve purchased and then re-evaluate next year to determine what got used and what you could have done without.